 We get three chapters of Black Clover this week to help the readers of the English version of Weekly Shonen Jump get caught up to where the series currently is in the Japanese edition.

-Chapter 8 sees Lord Heath using his ice magic and it appears Asta has been pierced by an ice spear.
+Chapter Eight sees Lord Heath using his ice magic and it appears Asta has been pierced by an ice spear.
 But Asta suddenly comes up behind Lord Heath and declares that he’s not done.
 Asta’s pretty beat up, but he still insists on going after Lord Heath.
 Magna jumps in to give Asta some help.
 Together, Magna and Asta are able to draw Lord Heath in with a decoy.
 Noelle is also able to control her magic and jumps into the fray.

-Right at the beginning of Chapter 9, Asta is able to get a good hit in on Lord Heath.
+Right at the beginning of Chapter Nine, Asta is able to get a good hit in on Lord Heath.
 Right after he defeats Lord Heath, Asta falls asleep.
 But Asta is awakened by a swallow pecking at him and giving him a stone from the village.
 Later, we see that Lord Heath’s magic has been sealed, but that he has a magic item inside of him.
 In the end, Lord Heath and his men self destruct.
 We then see the group that Lord Heath was working for, and it appears that the swallow gave Asta a magic stone.

 In Chapter 10, we see that the Black Bulls have been awarded a star by the Wizard King for Asta, Magna, and Noelle’s actions.
 Asta also receives his first paycheck, and is taken to the castle town of Kikka in order to spend it.
 While they’re there, Vanessa takes Asta and Noelle to the black market.
 They run into Har, a guy that Asta did his entrance exam with, and a thief comes running past the Magic Knights.
 Both Asta and Har chase after the thief, but it’s ultimately Asta who apprehends the thief.
-Right at the end of the chapter, we see that the Wizard King is wandering around Kikka in disguise.
+Right at the end of the chapter, we see that the Wizard King is wandering around as Kikka in disguise.

 While that battle with Heath was interesting, I’d really like to know how Asta managed to survive being attacked by an ice spear.
 Oh well.
 But over the course of these three chapters, there’s definitely a dynamic being developed between Asta and Noelle.
 Black Clover is starting to become a lot more interesting, and it’s starting to feel a little less like a Naurto clone.
 And was it just me, or did the Wizard King come across as being a little creepy?
 Hopefully Black Clover will continue to progress in a way that will make readers care about the characters, the story they’re going through, and the world that they inhabit.